Master of Energy study tracks

 Prerequisite: MECHENG 311.
 Restriction: MECHENG 413

 MECHENG 714 Wind Engineering (Not offered in 2022)

 Advanced specialist topics in wind engineering such as: the wind-loading chain - planetary boundary-layer flow, extreme winds, wind structure, wind loads, dynamic response, bluff body aerodynamics, vortex shedding, aero-elasticity, wind-tunnel testing, pedestrian level winds, wind energy.
 The core taught skills are extended by an individual project in which independent research is undertaken to solve a challenging wind engineering problem.

 Prerequisite: MECHENG 712

-MECHENG 715 Building Services
+MECHENG 715 Building Services (Semester Two)

 Principles and practice of heating, ventilation, air-conditioning and refrigeration (HVAC&R), psychrometry, heating/cooling loads, mass transfer and air quality, refrigeration/heat pump systems, cooling towers, pumps, fans, valves, pipes and ducts.